 Improving our view of the elderly is a national need, starting with the impressions we impart to the next generation.
 A recent study points to a highly negative reaction to growing older by children from preschool through grade school, who concluded that becoming elderly would be “awful.”

 The lesson to be learned for all of us who interact with senior citizens?
 Replace coddling and stereotypes with simple, genuine respect.
-Endeavor Home Care is taking strides each day towards this end, by providing respectful senior care to enhance independence and quality of life, with a focus on always maintaining their dignity and individuality.
+Endeavor In-Home Care, the leading provider of senior home care in Chandler, AZ and nearby areas, is taking strides each day towards this end, by providing respectful senior care to enhance independence and quality of life, with a focus on always maintaining their dignity and individuality.

 Our services always begin with the creation of a personalized care plan, taking into consideration each person’s needs, desires and interests, and that plan is modified ongoing as needs change.
 Contact us at (480) 535-6800 if you’d like to explore a partnership with us to help your senior loved one in Arizona.